isomerpages/jointpoly-polyforum/_forum-details/Panel Discussions/Panel 2.md

                 <br>Co-Founder
 					<br>Cloop</b><br>
                 <br>Ms Jasmine Tuan is the co-founder of clothes swap organisation, Cloop, and Associate Marketing Director of Zero Waste Singapore.
 Cloop is a circular fashion initiative with a mission to keep good apparel circulated within the community by collecting, curating, and circulating items through alternative shopping services.
 These include "Fashion Swap!" pop-ups, "Curate Bag" (personal shopping in a bag), and "Open Wardrobe" (Singapore's first honour system clothing thrift store operating entirely based on trust).<br>
                 <br>A self-confessed fashion addict, Ms Tuan is a second-hand advocate who has learnt how to love living with less.
-Over the years, she has also found inner peace through decluttering her life and of all things non-essential.<br></p></td></tr></tbody></table>
+Over the years, she has also found inner peace through decluttering her life of all things non-essential.<br></p></td></tr></tbody></table>